helm/charts/stable/velero/README.md

 `configuration.backupStorageLocation.config.s3Url` | S3 url (primarily used for local storage services like Minio) | ``
 `configuration.backupStorageLocation.config.kmsKeyId` | KMS key for encryption (AWS only) | ``
 `configuration.backupStorageLocation.config.resourceGroup` | The resource group containing the storage account (Azure only) | ``
+`configuration.backupStorageLocation.config.subscriptionId` | The ID of the subscription containing the storage account, if different from the cluster’s subscription.
+(Azure only) | ``
 `configuration.backupStorageLocation.config.storageAccount` | The storage account containing the blob container (Azure only) | ``
 `configuration.backupStorageLocation.prefix` | The directory inside a storage bucket where backups are to be uploaded | `` `configuration.backupSyncPeriod` | How frequently Velero queries the object storage to make sure that the appropriate Backup resources have been created for existing backup files | (uses `velero server` default)